Assistive Technology

 & Augmentative/Alternative Communication

-The Assistive Technology (AT) and Augmentative and Alternative Communication (AAC) Consultants work in cooperation with local school districts' teams in Muskegon County to provide training, coaching, and other services to support students experiencing learning and communication challenges.
-The focus of AT/AAC training and coaching services is the development of knowledge and of skills with AT or AAC tools to ensure equal access for all students to instruction.
-These services range from the individual student to classroom-wide and building-wide implementation of supports.
+The Assistive Technology (AT) and Augmentative and Alternative Communication (AAC) Consultants work in cooperation with local district teams to provide training, coaching, and other services to support students experiencing challenges in learning and/or communication.

-• Individualized access to curriculum and instruction for students with high incidence disabilities.
+• Individualized access to curriculum and instruction for students with disabilities.

 • Student-specific literacy, language, and communication supports as well as curriculum access for students experiencing low incidence disabilities.